cngshow/apache_extensions/README.md

 ```
 https://myserver/perl/cris.pl
 ```
-If you see a page that shows you the mod perl version and your header info you have succeeded.
+If you see a page that shows you the mod perl version and your header info, you have succeeded.